bblinder/observability-workshop/aws/rum/README.md

 - access_token: The Access Token from the Org being used for the workshop
 - rum_token: The RUM Token from the Org being used for the workshop
 - realm: The Realm for the Org being used for the workshop
+- env: A unique Environment such as your initials, helps to identify your resources when using shared Accounts
 - key_name: The name of your AWS SSH Key in the AZ you intend to deploy your instances into
 - private_key_path: Path to the location of your private key linked to the AWS SSH Key, e.g."~/.ssh/id_rsa"
 - aws_region: The AWS Region you want to deploy your instances into